-7.1 The • The discipline has as objective the familiarization of the students with the field general of automation.
+The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The • The discipline has as objective the familiarization of the students with the field general of automation.
 Theoretical and practical knowledge of automated systems is objective of provided, as well as research, design and use of programmable logic controllers. the subject 7.2 Specific • The course aims to present the theoretical elements of automated control objectives systems, analogical modelling and numerical simulation of automated processes. • The laboratory familiarizes students with practical aspects of design, implementation and testing automated control loops including modern control methods with programmed logic and computer control.

 8.1 Course Teaching No. of hours/ methods Observations Introduction in automation Graphical representation of automatic systems.
 Schematic diagrams of automatic systems.
 Components of automatic systems.
 Functions of automatic systems.
 Classification of automatic systems.
 Problems with automatic systems.
-Free exposure, with the 2.Automation equipment 2.1.
-Elements of analog simulation of systems.
-2.1.1.
+Belements of analog simulation of systems.
+Automation equipment Belements of analog simulation of systems.
 Active filter with operational amplifiers.
-2.1.2.
-Performing mathematical operations using active filters with operational amplifiers 2.2.
+Performing mathematical operations using active filters Free exposure, with the presentation of the course with video projector, on the board or Observations 2h/week with operational amplifiers 2.2.
 Low order dynamic systems.
 2.2.1.
 Proportional transfer element.
 2.2.2.
 Integrating transfer element.
 2.2.3.
 Derivative transfer element of order 0.
-2.4.
+2.2.4.
 Proportional filter with 1st order timing.
-2.5.
+2.2.5.
 Derivative transfer element with 1st order timing.
 2.3.
 Standard controllers 2.3.1.
 Proportional derivative controller with 1st order timing.
 2.3.2.
-Proportional integrator controller. presentation of the course with video projector, on the board or online 2h/week
+Proportional integrator controller. online

 2.3.3.
 Derivative integrative proportional controller.

-Applications

-2.4 Numerical controllers

-2.5 Programmable controllers

-2.6 Microcontrollers

-2.7 Transducers and sensors

-3. Properties of automated systems 3.1 Stability of automated systems 3.2 Controllability of automatic systems 3.3 Performance indicators Free exposure, with the presentation of the course with video projector, on the board or online 2h/week
+Applications 2.4 Numerical controllers 2.5 Programmable controllers 2.6 Microcontrollers 2.7 Transducers and sensors 3.
+Properties of automated systems 3.1 Stability of automated systems 3.2 Controllability of automatic systems 3.3 Performance indicators Free exposure, with the presentation of the course with video projector, on the board or online 2h/week